 If you’re married or in a civil partnership and your estate is worth less than your threshold, any unexploited limit will be included in your spouse’s limit when you pass on.
 It means that their threshold can be as high as £750,000.

-Moreover, when a married couple leaves a jointly owned house to their kids, the total limit will be £1million, when they include both their house allowances.
+When a married couple leaves a jointly owned house to their kids, the total limit will be £1million, when they include both their house allowances.
 Nonetheless, when this allowance is transferred between couples, the value of the transferred IHT allowance will be dependent on when the second, and not the first, partner passes away.

 If you want to figure out how much inheritance tax you’re liable to pay, you can try using the inheritance tax calculator and know what strategies will help in reducing the IHT amount.